CyberK-sky/Calculator-DLL-CSharp/README.md

 # Calculator-DLL-CSharp
-Its is a persian vertion of a simple dll of C# about calculator.
+Its is a persian version of a simple DLL of C# about calculator.

 ---------------------------------------------------------------------------------------------------